Calidad Pascual

 Calidad Pascual S.A.U. (formerly known as Grupo Leche Pascual) is a Spanish dairy company based in Madrid, Spain.
 The company was founded as Grupo Leche Pascual in 1969 by Tomás Pascual.
-It changed name as Calidad Pascual in January 2014.
+It changed its name to Calidad Pascual ("Quality Pascual") in January 2014.

 History

-In 1969, Leche Pascual was born in Aranda de Duero, Burgos, the result of the entrepreneurial and innovative vision of its founder, Don Tomás Pascual Sanz.
+In 1969, Leche Pascual was born in Aranda de Duero, Burgos, the result of its founder's entrepreneurial and innovative vision, Don Tomás Pascual Sanz.
 Since its birth, the company has offered new products year after year.
 Pioneer since its inception, Pascual was the first company to market long-lasting milk in the Spanish market.
-He also introduced the brik packaged milk.
+He also introduced Tetra Brik packaged milk.
 Later it was the first brand to release skim milk and then semi-skim milk.

-Shortly after the company begins a stage of diversification, going from being a company that only produced milk to gradually enter other sectors.
-Thus, with the purchase of the Bezoya, Agua de Cardó and Zambra springs, the group positioned itself strongly in the mineral water market.
+Shortly after, the company began a stage of diversification, going from being a company that only produced milk to gradually enter other sectors.
+Thus, with the purchase of the Bezoya, Agua de Cardó, and Zambra springs, the group positioned itself strongly in the mineral water market.
 The launch of the Zumosol brand quickly made the company the leader in the juice market.

 Shortly after came the turn of butter, cream and milks with juice through the launch of Bio Frutas (today, Bifrutas), creating a new category of functional foods.
 Another of the company's great technological innovation milestones was the launch of the ultrapasteurized liquid egg, the risk of salmonella disappearing completely.